Comparison of models for $(\infty, n)$-categories, II: Notions of equivalence in complete Segal objects

 \section{Notions of equivalence in complete Segal objects}

 The goal for the remainder of the paper is to establish the final desired Quillen equivalence of model categories, namely the one between Segal category objects and complete Segal objects.
-Ultimately, we must restrict to complete Segal objects in $\sPsh(\Delta \times \Theta_n)$, since currently we only have a model structure for Segal category objects in this context; we refer to these objects as complete Segal objects in $\Thetansp$ and refer to the model structure as $\css(\Thetansp)$.
+Ultimately, we must restrict to complete Segal objects in $\sPsh(\Delta \times \Theta_n)$, rather than in more general $\sPsh(\Delta \times \mathcal C)$, since currently we only have a model structure for Segal category objects in this context.
+We refer to complete Segal objects in $\sPsh(\Delta \times \Theta_n)$ as complete Segal objects in $\Thetansp$ and denote the model structure by $\css(\Thetansp)$.
 Most of the constructions to this section that we make in this setting can be done in the more general context, however.

+We also make use of the model structure $\sPsh(\Delta \times \Theta_n)$ whose fibrant objects satisfy conditions \eqref{injfib}-\eqref{complete0} of Definition \ref{cssobj}, and hence condition (4') by Proposition \ref{4implies4'}, but not necessarily condition \eqref{essconst}.
+Recall that we refer to these fibrant objects as \emph{almost complete Segal objects} and denote the corresponding model structure by $\acss(\Thetansp)$.